Use Azure Private Link to connect networks to Azure Monitor

 - The Query endpoint - the endpoint handling queries to both Application Insights and Log Analytics resources is global.

-All Log Analytics endpoints except the Query endpoint, are workspace-specific.
-So, creating a Private Link to a specific Log Analytics workspace won't affect ingestion to other workspaces, which will continue to use the public endpoints.
+Log Analytics endpoints are workspace-specific, except for the query endpoint discussed earlier.
+As a result, adding a specific Log Analytics workspace to the AMPLS will send ingestion requests to this workspace over the Private Link, while ingestion to other workspaces will continue to use the public endpoints.

 Private Link access modes: Private Only vs Open

 As discussed in Azure Monitor Private Link relies on your DNS, only a single AMPLS resource should be created for all networks that share the same DNS.
 As a result, organizations that use a single global or regional DNS in fact have a single Private Link to manage traffic to all Azure Monitor resources, across all global, or regional networks.